 EnergySage has reviewed the product specifications of each JinkoSolar Energy panel series to make your solar research process easier.
 As the leading online marketplace for homeowners considering solar, EnergySage is uniquely positioned to evaluate the technical specifications of JinkoSolar solar panels and help you compare them to other manufacturers on the market.

 How JinkoSolar solar panels compare to other panel manufacturers

 There are four key metrics that you should review as you evaluate solar panel quality: efficiency, performance, warranties, and price.
 EnergySage has developed JinkoSolar solar panel reviews for each metric to help make your solar decision easier.
 We’ve also created a comparison of JinkoSolar panels against other leading panel manufacturers that are frequently featured in offers to homeowners and businesses shopping for solar on the EnergySage Solar Marketplace.

 The term “solar panel efficiency” refers to how well a solar panel captures sunlight and converts it into useful electricity.
 In the same conditions, a high-efficiency solar panel will produce more electricity than a lower-efficiency panel of the same size.
 For this reason, a higher efficiency rating is generally preferable.

 The efficiency of your JinkoSolar panels will vary depending on the specific model that you choose for your system.
-Panels in JinkoSolar’s product line have an efficiency rating of 15.57% to 19.55%.
-This puts JinkoSolar panels in the “standard” efficiency category for solar.
+Panels in JinkoSolar’s product line have an efficiency rating of 18.67% to 21.33%.

 Performance (Temperature Coefficient)